 What website did we use to book our flights to Kuala Terengganu?

-We used a price comparison site called BookingBuddy for our trips to Redang Island.
-Since it’s a price comparison site, we used it to compare flight prices from 8 different websites at the same time to ensure we found the cheapest airline.
-Here is a link if you want to save some time and cash for your trip:
+We used two different price comparison sites called Momondo and BookingBuddy for our trips to Redang Island.
+Since these are price comparison sites, we used them to compare flight prices from different websites at the same time to ensure we found the cheapest airline.
+Here are links to their pages if you want to save some time and cash for your trip:

 What airlines service flights to Kuala Terengganu?

 At the time of writing most Malaysian-based airlines fly to Kuala Terengganu from Kuala Lumpur.
 This includes: Air Asia, Malaysian Airlines, Firefly and Malindo Air.
 You can also check to see if Berjaya Air is still using their smaller planes to fly directly to Redang Island.